informalsystems/vdd/blockchain/blockchain.md

 Remark: We observed that the term _validator_ refers to both a data structure and a full node that participates in the distributed computation.
 Therefore, we introduce the notions _validator pair_ and _validator node_, respectively.

 #### **[TMBC-HEADER-FIELDS]**:
+TODO: is this necessary here, if we add the data structures below? \
 Each header contains (among others) the following fields
  -  _Validators_: a set of validator pairs (as defined in [**[TMBC-VALIDATOR]**](TMBC-VALIDATOR-link), of the validator nodes that participated in the consensus instance which generated the block,
  - _NextValidators_: a set of validator pairs of the full nodes that participate in the consensus instance of the next block,